Clinical studies

 Research Centre: Maria Middelares General Hospital

-- Coraline study: Conventional versus robot-assisted laparoscopic inguinal hernia repair (Coraline study)
+• Coraline study: Conventional versus robotic-assisted laparoscopic inguinal hernia repair

-Trial design: Prospective single-centre, double-blinded and randomised clinical trial
+Study design: Prospective monocentric double-blind randomised clinical trial

 This study compares the postoperative course for patients after the laparoscopic repair of bilateral inguinal hernia treated with classical laparoscopic surgery (l-TAPP) to robot-assisted laparoscopic surgery (r-TAPP).